-Although, landlords being in mortgage arrears is not that uncommon.
 A landlord with multiple mortgages on multiple properties might’ve found themselves falling behind on mortgage payments.
-Some lenders will be sympathetic to these sorts of circumstances.
-Being able to also provide a justifiable explanation of your mortgage arrears will also help your Buy to Let mortgage application.
+Being able to provide a justifiable explanation of your mortgage arrears will also help your Buy to Let mortgage application.

 Your account goes into default when you don’t pay any bill.
 This happens with any type of account where you’ve agreed to pay a certain amount of money for some reason but end up not doing it.
 Defaults stay on your credit file for six years.
 Out of all the types of bad credit mortgages, the most bad credit mortgages are borrowers who have defaults.
 So, finding a Buy to Let mortgage with a default can be done.

 If you have defaults on your credit file and you’re looking for a Buy to Let mortgage, then lenders will look at a few factors closely.
 Lenders will look at how many defaults you have, how long ago they were registered and how much the default was for.
 Lenders will also take into consideration whether the defaults have been paid off and the amount of mortgage deposit you have.

 An Individual voluntary arrangement (IVA) is an agreement you make with the people you owe to pay all or part of your debts.
 IVAs can make it harder to get a Buy to Let mortgage, but not impossible.
 Most mortgage lenders won’t accept your mortgage application if you have an IVA.
 But there’s plenty of specialist mortgage lenders who will as they have more flexible lending criteria.